davidlj95/ngx/CONTRIBUTING.md

 To create your first commit message.
 Type a wrong type and the tool will list you the types available.

 There is no formal convention on scopes.
 Though for `ngx-meta`, metadata module name in kebab case is used.
 For instance, to add an Open Graph related feature, commit message could be: `feat(open-graph): add article vertical`

+See [linting section about commit messages](#commit-messages-1) to know how to ensure commit conventions are followed.

 #### TSDoc comments